Houndoom , use Crunch.”

 “Were they?
 Besides, isn’t it odd that the dust from an explosion confined to a small area of the arena and hasn’t settled yet?

 “So there’s a Pokemon using Sandstorm, and we’re going to find it.”

 Just as the old man was speaking, the arena became perfectly clear.
 Ho-oh was flying above the center, where some goons had several bird Pokemon captured in nets.
-They had a black M emblazoned on their chests.
+They had a red M emblazoned on their chests.
 The Pokemon using Sandstorm was Boldore.